baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>5.
 Reload IIS</b>

-Press start, search for “IIS” and right click to run as an administrator.
+Click the "Start" button, and in the search bar, type "IIS."
+Right-click and choose to run it as an administrator.

-Double click on “PHP Manager.”
-Under “PHP Setup” select “Register new PHP version” and then select the three dots on the right hand side of the search bar.
-Within file explorer, navigate to “This PC -> Windows (C:) -> PHP and select “php.cgi” and press okay.
+Double-click on "PHP Manager."
+Under "PHP Setup," choose "Register new PHP version," and then click the three dots on the right side of the search bar.
+In the File Explorer, navigate to "This PC -> Windows (C:) -> PHP," and select "php.cgi."
+Click "OK."

-On the left hand side of IIS Services select the name of the server being “OsTicket-VM” and select “Restart server” on the right hand side under “Actions -> Manager server.”
+On the left side of IIS Services, select the server's name, which is "OsTicket-VM."
+Then, on the right side, under "Actions -> Manage server," select "Restart server."

-Close IIS Services
+Finally, close IIS Services.
 </p>

 <p>